Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 &nbsp;

-## Activity 2: Understanding feature toggle from real world use cases.
+## Activity 2: Understanding feature toggle from real-world use cases.

-> Did you know: Netflix, Spotify also use feature toggle.
-Try solving these to understand benefits of feature toggle.
+> Did you know: Netflix and Spotify also use feature toggle?
+Try solving these to understand the benefits of the feature toggle.

 1. A team is working on a new feature for an e-commerce website that involves adding a new payment method.
 To minimize the risk of introducing bugs or breaking the application, the team decides to use a feature toggle to gradually roll out the new payment method to a subset of users.
 Which of the following is NOT a potential benefit of using a feature toggle in this situation?